clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/best-practices/scheduling-chat-activities.md

 To configure the calculation method and calculate staff requirements, proceed as follows:

-1. Go to **Forecast** and select a workload to open the details view.
+1. In _Forecast > Workloads_{:.breadcrumbs}, select a workload.
-2. On the details view, select a period for which a forecast exists (daily, weekly, monthly view).
+2. Select a period for which a forecast exists.
-3. Scroll down to the **Staff Requirements** section and click _Edit Calculation Method_{:.doc-button}.
+3. Scroll down to the **Staff Requirements** section and click _Edit staff requirements_{:.doc-button}.
-4. In the **Staff Requirements** configuration window, select **Chat** from the **Calculation Method** drop-down menu and complete the form.
+4. In the **Staff requirements** configuration window, select **Chat** from the **Calculation method** drop-down menu and complete the form.
-    Learn more about the calculation method for chat and required parameters in the article {% link_new Calculate staff requirements | features/forecast/injixo-forecast/staff-requirement.md | #configure-integrated-calculation-methods %}.
+    Learn more about the calculation method for chat and required parameters in the article {% link_new Calculate staff requirements | features/forecast/injixo-forecast/staff-requirement.md | #configure-the-calculation-methods %}.
-5. Click _Save Configuration_{:.doc-button}.
+5. Click _Save_{:.doc-button}.

-The **Forecast** page now displays calculated staff requirements for chat activities.
+The workload details page page now displays calculated staff requirements for chat activities.

-To use them for scheduling, select a future time period and click _Use Requirements_{:.doc-button} in the **Staff Requirements** section.
+To use them for scheduling, proceed as follows:
+1. Select a time period in the future.
+2. In the **Staff requirements** section, click _Save staff requirements_{:.doc-button}.
+3. In the **Save staff requirements** window, click _Save_{:.doc-button}.

 ### Calculate for blended scheduling